Skip to the content.

 3. A script crash between the file write and the ref write

-4. Running git fetch origin 'refs/arx/*:refs/arx/*' directly instead of git arx pull (updates refs but not the file)
+4. Running git fetch origin 'refs/arx/*:refs/arx/*' directly instead of git arx pull (updates local arx refs but bypasses the tracking namespace and the file backend)

 Algorithm: